quintype/malibu/why-malibu.md

 ---
 # {{page.title}}

-Malibu is the culmination of Quintype's experiences of taking over 50 content websites into production.
-The goal is for malibu and the underlying tools to do all the heavy lifting for you, so that you can build a immersive applications quickly.
+Malibu is the culmination of Quintype's experiences of taking hundreds of content websites into production.
+The goal is for malibu and the underlying tools to do all the heavy lifting for you, so that you can build an immersive applications quickly.

 ### Progressive Web Apps, out of the box